 There are a few ways of doing single-leg Romanian deadlifts.
 If you are a beginner, you can just use your own body weight and keep one hand by your side and the other in front of your quads.
 Romanian deadlifts can be performed bilaterally or unilaterally.
 In the video clip, I am performing the exercise unilaterally -meaning, one leg at a time.
 Later on, you can incorporate weights into single-leg Romanian deadlifts.
 Here is how to proceed:

 - Stand tall with your chin and chest up, shoulders back, and your core tight.

-- Keep your feet hips apart and hold the weight by your thigh in an overhand grip with your hand.
+- Keep your feet and hips apart and hold the weight by your thigh in an overhand grip with your hand.

-- Keep raising your back leg behind you, lowering until you feel the stretch in your standing leg’s hamstring.
+- Keep raising your back leg behind you, lowering it until you feel the stretch in your standing leg’s hamstring.

 - Bring that leg back to the starting position.

-- You can keep working on that leg for 8-15 repetitions and switch legs, or alternate legs.
+- You can keep working on that leg for 8-15 repetitions and switch legs or alternate legs.

-Avoid Single-Leg Romanian Deadlifts Mistakes
+Single-Leg Romanian Deadlift Mistakes

 - Make sure that you are holding the weight in the right hand.
 The hand holding the weight is on the same side of the leg that’s lifting back.